Cdelgado23/Carlos-Personal-Website/Readme.md

 The BackEnd is working on Amazon Web Services.
 Yes, this is about AWS.
 It is making use only of the free tier.

-These are the services the architecture with:
+These are the services the architecture is based on:
 - **DynamoDB** - This is the database.
 No SQL database.
 - **Lambda** - A serverless computing solution.
 There are a number of languages availables.
 The simpler and faster the code is, the cheaper (if the free tier is not enough).
 In my case, this is 100% python.
 - **S3** - Service to store objects (files and pictures mainly)